jogarriot/prova-2024/test3/README.md

 This test builds upon TEST 2, adding a new feature for random jokes.

+Do not use AI assistance to solve this test.

 ## Setup and Running

 1. Server Setup: